mattstronaut/forest/README.md

 # Hi there.
 This is forest, the control system for my NFT/Aeroponic hybrid hydroponic system.
-They measure and adjust temperature, pH, EC, DO, ORP, humidity, nutrient level, and a wide variety of electronic appliances.
+It measures and adjusts temperature, pH, EC, DO, ORP, humidity, nutrient level, and a wide variety of electronic appliances.